apace100/origins-docs/docs/types/item_condition_types/enchantment.md

 [Item Condition Type](../item_condition_types.md)

-Checks the level of a certain enchantment on the item.
+Checks the level of a certain enchantment, or the amount of individual enchantments on the item.

 Type ID: `origins:enchantment`